matthewfeickert-talks/talk-uw-madison-seminar-2025/talk.md

 .kol-1-2[
 * Use of CERN REANA instance has been a success for ATLAS physics anlayses and starting to see an uptick in use by CMS
 * Realistically, CERN is the only current viable deployment of REANA &mdash; huge limitation in use!
-   - Have been consulting with Eric Lancon on ways to improve the BNL deployment
+   - Have been discussing with Eric Lancon on ways to improve the BNL deployment
 * Exploring REANA at CHTC with advice from<br>UW-Madison CHTC/IRIS-HEP/OSG colleague<br>[.bold[Brian Lin]](https://chtc.cs.wisc.edu/people.html)
 * CHTC has world experts in technologies used for REANA
-* Enable more kinds of physics anlaysis at scale, and CHTC would be perfect point for .bold[active learning] workflows ]
+* Enable more kinds of physics anlaysis at scale, and leverage CHTC for .bold[active learning] workflows ]
 .kol-1-2[
 <!-- <p style="text-align:center;">